mxagar/jekyll_web_guide/README.md

-# Jekyll Website Development and Deployment Guie
+# Jekyll Website Development and Deployment Guide

 These are my personal notes related to creating and deploying static web pages with Jekyll.